DRC-Science/datasciencecoursera/README.md

 ### Question 3: Use descriptive activity names to name the activities in the dataset

-#### I assume this means to change the columns names from V1, V2, etc. to the
-#### appropriate labels provided in the datsets.
-#### This was done when test and training sets were being created.
-See Lines ...........
-Above
+#### I assume this means to change the columns names from V1, V2, etc. to the appropriate labels provided in the datsets.
+This was done when test and training sets were being created.
+See Code Section Above:  merge test (train) data together...

 ### Question 4: Appropriately label the dataset with descriptive variable names.
-#### I assume this means to change the columns names from V1, V2, etc. to the
-#### appropriate labels provided in the datsets.
-#### This was done when test and training sets were being created.
-See Lines .............Above
+#### I assume this means to change the columns names from V1, V2, etc. to the appropriate labels provided in the datsets.
+This was done when test and training sets were being created.
+See Code Section Above:  merge test (train) data together...

-### Question 5: From the data set in step 4, create a second, independent tidy data set with
-#### the average of each variable for each activity and each subject.
+### Question 5: From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.

 ly.mean<-sapply(split(select_columns, list(select_columns$subject,select_columns$activity_label)),